Kansas City Police Department HQ RENOVATION & EXPANSION

 Designing Custom Perforated Panels using Zinc

 The existing entrance for the project is largely composed of non-absorptive materials such as glass and tile.
 This meant that finding a solution to mitigate noise in the community entrance was of utmost importance.
 The designers at Helix worked with Zahner to develop a series of micro perforations and sound-absorptive backing on the panels.

 The perforations allow noise to enter, while acoustic material nestled within the panel absorbs noise.
 The perforated surface of the zinc further prevents echo and reverberation of sound from coming back out of the panels.
-Zahner provided the entire acoustic perforated panel as one unit, with the acoustic backing already within each panel and ready for installation.
+Zahner provided the entire custom perforated panel as one unit, with the acoustic backing already within each panel and ready for installation.

 Managing the Building’s Historic and Green Construction